Table of Contents

 Tapering From Opiates: Week 5

 2 pills per day.

 For our Withdrawal-Ease customers, we would typically recommend that you start taking Withdrawal-Ease at this point.

 Hopefully, at this point you have been able to taper successfully and your symptoms will be mild.
 If you have been on opiates for a long time, the detox may still be very uncomfortable but at least you have done everything that you could to ease the symptoms.
-At this point you should also refer to our Withdrawal Survival Guide that will take you through the first 5 days of acute detox and give you tips on what to eat, what to wear and how to plan your first few days of withdrawal which are usually the worst.
+You should also refer to our Withdrawal Survival Guide that takes you through the first 5 days of acute detox and will give you tips on what to eat, what to wear and how to plan your first few days of withdrawal.

-I hope that this has helped some of you put together a strategy for getting off of opiates.
-Remember this is just a framework and not a prescription.
-I’m not a doctor.
-But together with your clinician preferably, maybe you can follow this same framework and hopefully reduce the discomfort of withdrawal.
-It’s one of the main hurdles that is keeping you from living a drug-free life and also gaining back the true “you”.
-Don’t let the fear of withdrawal keep you from gaining your life back; there’s a way to go through detox on YOUR terms and that’s makes a critical difference in how it impacts you and those that love you.
-As always, I will say that with a good taper program and by using Withdrawal-Ease you I believe that you will be FAR better off than simply going cold turkey.
-So it’s time to take control back from the pills and do something about it.
+I hope that this has been helpful as you plan your tapering schedule.
+Remember this is just a framework for tapering; not a prescription.
+Together with your clinician preferably, perhaps you can follow this same framework and reduce the discomfort of your detox from opiates.
+It’s one of the main hurdles that is keeping you from living a happy life and also gaining back the true “you.”
+Don’t let the fear of withdrawal keep you from gaining your life back; there’s a way to go through detox on YOUR terms and that makes a critical difference in how it impacts you and those that love you.
+As always, I will say that with a good taper program and following our Withdrawal Survival Guide, I believe that you will be FAR better off than simply going cold turkey.
 I think if you follow some of these processes, you’ll feel better and have a greater chance for success.
 That’s all that anyone can hope for.
-Tapering works, Withdrawal-Ease works and quitting is worth it.
+Tapering works and quitting is worth it.